Konex/asp.net-mvc/json response/JSON.NET RESPONSE.md

 In above code we new a JsonResultViewModel which contains information such as whether the action is successful, message, and json payload which could be a json serialized data entity that you send back to the client or model state error dictionary.

+**JsonResultViewModel** is the view model that contains our action result.
+The "data" property is where we store the json payload or model state errors.

 	public class JsonResultViewModel<T>
     {